tposzytek/power-automate-docs/articles/ui-flows/create-processes.md

 ### Launching WinAutomation processes from UI flows

-Once you have successfully identified the command to run WinAutomation processes above, you can now invoke this command directly from UI flows.
-To do this:
+To trigger WinAutomation from UI flows use a dedicated action that you can find in UI flows designer:

-1. Add a new step in UI flow recording experience by clicking **Launch Recorder** if you have a blank UI flow.
-If you already have pre-defined steps in UI flow, you can click **New Step** and then **Record app** to launch the recorder.
-More information about the recording experience is available [here](https://docs.microsoft.com/power-automate/ui-flows/create-desktop).
+1. Add a new step in UI flow recording experience by clicking **New step** if you have a blank UI flow.

-1. Select **Record** in the launched recorder.
+1. Select **Run WinAutomation (preview)** action.

-1. Open the **Command Prompt** app in Windows.

-1. Type in the WinAutomationController command you authored earlier (for example, WinAutomationController /start "/My Processes/../../process").

-1. Select **Done** in the recorder.
+1. Type in the path to process you'd like to execute in WinAutomation.

-You will notice that recorder adds new steps to your UI flow that now includes launching the WinAutomationController.
+1. Additionally pass parameters, separated with spaces.

+>[!NOTE]
+>If the values passed to WinAutomation may contain spaces, remember to enclose the inserted variables with quotes!
+Otherwise they will be treated as separate values.

+>[!NOTE]
+>You must be running the latest versions of WinAutomation (9.2.1 or higher) and UI flows (1.1.76.20165 or higher) to use new action.

 >[!TIP]
 >UI flows can run in both attended and unattended automation modes.
 You can run WinAutomationController in both cases as well.
 If you’re executing UI flows on an unattended cluster, ensure that the WinAutomationController